cgarciae/treeo/docs/user-guide/sugar.md

 <!-- ### Sugar 🍬 -->
-For pedagogical reason, `field` has been used throught the documentation to reinforce the concepts, however, Treeo has a couple of shortcuts to make it easier and more understandable to define Trees.
+For pedagogical reason, `field` has been used throught the documentation to reinforce the concepts.
+However, Treeo has a couple of shortcuts to make it easier and more understandable to define `Tree`s.

 | normal                            | shortcut        |
 | --------------------------------- | --------------- |